Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-In 2023, Albania's children per mother (CPM) stands at 2.54, showing minimal change from 2.53 in 2022.
-Over the last five years, there has been an upward trend with an average CPM of 2.50.
-Compared to the 2010s average of 2.29, the current CPM is roughly 0.25 higher, indicating a gradual increase over the decade.
+The number of children per mother in Albania reached 2.54 in 2023, showing minimal change from 2022's figure of 2.53.
+During the last five years, this metric has been on an upward trend, with an average value of 2.50.
+Compared to the decade average in the 2010s of 2.29, the current rate is approximately 0.25 higher.

 Children per Mother (CPM) over the decades